Like many other genres “Dark Fantasy” also has some classic titles to look out for. What was “Dark Fantasy” again?

 The film was released during several international film festivals in 1973 but didn’t get a wide release.
 33 years later a restored print was released in Cannes in 2006 and the DVD was released in 2007.
 It was well-received both by critics and the audience.
 The film has a lot of symbolism and the final message at the end of the film resonates in this digital era.

 Known more as a Comedy Horror film, you are probably wondering why this film is on this list.
 What is the darkness in the story?
 Well, let’s see a young man receives a very cute pet called “Mogwai” which literally means “Monster” in Cantonese.
 This cute pet, if it gets wet, spawns other creatures who transform into small destructive evil monsters called gremlins.
 For its PG rating, it was considered to be too violent.
 Ironically the first version of the script was even much darker having the Mogwai transform into a gremlin.
 The dark themes include gluttony, death, and violence.

 The perceived cuteness of the Mogwai wouldn’t let you believe that such evil comes out of it.
 The evilness of the spawns comes out instantly and there doesn’t seem a way to reverse it.
 The film received positive reviews as well as negative reviews from critics and was a commercial success.
-Not only from the box office results but also for the sold merchandise which included dolls, stuffed animals, video games, and novels.
+Not only from the box office results but also from the sold merchandise which included dolls, stuffed animals, video games, and novels.
 The sequel Gremlins 2: The new batch was released in 1990.
 Talking about the influences of films, The Gremlins along with another film influenced the Motion Picture Association of America to create what we know as the PG-13 rating.

 These are just some of the classic Dark Fantasy stories we have seen from the 20th century.
 We will continue exploring more titles in Vol. 2 so stay tuned….